Living with Black Bears

 Where Are Black Bears Found in Connecticut?

 Black bears occur throughout much of the state.
-Each year, bear sightings are reported from approximately 140 of the state’s 169 towns.
-Over 8,000 sightings were reported in 2018.
+In 2019, approximately 7,300 bear sightings from 150 of Connecticut’s 169 towns were reported to the DEEP Wildlife Division.
 Connecticut has a healthy and increasing bear population with the highest concentration in the northwest region of the state.

 Why Are Bears in My Neighborhood?